MicrosoftDocs/architecture-center/docs/solution-ideas/articles/content-delivery-network-azure-data-explorer-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-This solution idea demonstrates low-latency high throughput ingestion for large volumes of Content Delivery Network (CDN) logs for building near real-time analytics dashboards.
+This solution idea demonstrates low-latency, high-throughput ingestion of large volumes of Content Delivery Network (CDN) logs.
+You can use this data to create near real-time analytics dashboards.

-## Potential use cases

-* Log analytics
-* Time series analytics
-* IoT
-* General-purpose exploratory analytics

 ## Architecture